-The Board of Directors has adopted the Company's Corporate Governance Guidelines (the "Guidelines") with respect to significant corporate governance issues.
+The Board of Directors has adopted the Company's Guidelines with respect to significant corporate governance issues.
 These Guidelines cover such issues as the composition of the Board and Board Committees, Board and Board Committee meetings, leadership development, including succession planning, Board responsibilities and compensation, and Director independence.
-The Guidelines may be viewed on the Company's website at www.hubbell.com.
+The Guidelines may be viewed on the Company's website at www.hubbell.com and are available free of charge to any shareholder who submits a written request to the Secretary of the Company.

-The Board of Directors of the Company met eleven times during the year ended December 31, 2007.
-During 2007, no Director attended fewer than 75% of the aggregate number of meetings of the Board of Directors and meetings of Committees of which the Director was a member.
+The Board of Directors of the Company met eleven times during the year ended December 31, 2008.
+During 2008, no Director attended fewer than 75% of the aggregate number of meetings of the Board of Directors and meetings of Committees of which the Director was a member.
 Board members are expected to attend the Company's annual meetings of shareholders.
-All of the Company's Directors were in attendance at the Company's May 7, 2007 Annual Meeting of Shareholders.
+All of the Company's Directors were in attendance at the Company's May 5, 2008 Annual Meeting of Shareholders.